modular-magician/terraform-provider-google-beta/website/docs/r/compute_future_reservation.html.markdown

 * `id` - an identifier for the resource with format `projects/{{project}}/zones/{{zone}}/futureReservations/{{name}}`

-* `zone` -
-  URL of the Zone where this future reservation resides.

 * `creation_timestamp` -
   The creation timestamp for this future reservation in RFC3339 text format.